pieterjanvc/colabNet/README.md

 ### As a developer

 1) Clone the [colabNet GitHub repo](https://github.com/pieterjanvc/colabNet.git)
-and open the R project in your IDE (organised an R package).
+and open the R project in your IDE (organised as an R package).
 2) Load all functions devtools::load_all()
-(or R Studio: Build -> Load All or Ctrl/Cmd + Shift + L)
+(or in R Studio: Build -> Load All or Ctrl/Cmd + Shift + L)
 3) Run the app with `colabNet()`